bioinfoUQAM/mirLibSpark/README.md

 __Title__: MirLibSpark: A Scalable NGS Plant MicroRNA Prediction Pipeline for Multi-Library Functional Annotation

 __Cite__: Chao-Jung Wu, Amine M. Remita and Abdoulaye Baniré Diallo.
 2019, September.
 MirLibSpark: A Scalable NGS Plant MicroRNA Prediction Pipeline for Multi-Library Functional Annotation.
 ParBio'19-8th Workshop on Parallel and Cloud-based Bioinformatics and Biomedicine.
-In Proceedings of the 10th ACM International Conference on Bioinformatics, Computational Biology and Health Informatics Pages 669-674.
+In Proceedings of the 10th ACM International Conference on Bioinformatics, Computational Biology and Health Informatics.
+Pages 669-674.
 ACM.

 __BibTex__:
 ```